andy-bower/xchpst/README.md

 `xchpst` is written from scratch and is backwards compatible with the `chpst` command line options.

-The documentation effort for this tool is focussed on the [man page](xchpst.8).
+The documentation effort for this tool is exclusively on the [man page](xchpst.8).

 Issues and merge requests welcome on the [project page](https://gitlab.com/abower/xchpst).